 Housing on Campus

 How can students living on campus fully enrich their TU experience?
 By living in an environment that they can truly call home.
-The TU Housing Department offers a variety of options to meet the needs and lifestyles of all students.
+The Office of Housing & Dining offers a variety of options to meet the needs and lifestyles of all students.
 So whether you prefer to live alone or with a group of friends, there is a place for you at TU.

 Dining on Campus